Register Your Interest

 DAY 1

-Day 1 of The Bacteria, Bugs & Big Data Stage focusses on the microbiome and metagenomics whereas Day 2 focusses on pathogen genomics and public health
+Day 1 of The Bacteria, Bugs & Big Data Stage focuses on the microbiome and metagenomics, whereas Day 2 focuses on pathogen genomics and public health.

 [topic] MICROBIOME & METAGENOMICS